benguz/thelatepass.org/pages/doorstops/extension.md

 4. **Why not give yourself a little more control over what you have to do for school?**

-## Extensions are like... um...
+## Extensions are like...
 Soup.

 You need a few ingredients for a tasty, or, um, successful extension request.

 **Ingredient #1: Ask in person.** Teachers will know you're being genuine and you'll have more respect for each other.
-If this makes you want to crawl under a desk and hide, you can always [send an email](#i-just-want-to-email-.-.-.) instead.
+If this makes you want to crawl under a desk and hide, you can always [send an email](#i-just-want-to-email) instead.
 [Ready to ask?](#how-do-i-ask-in-person)

 **Ingredient #2: ask BEFORE the due date.** If you ask an hour before the work is due, even the nicest teachers will roll their eyes.
 [If you have a strict teacher](#my-teacher-doesnt-respect-me) (you know, the one with one squinty eye who is vocally counting down the years to retirement?), then you’d better give a few-days’ warning.
 If you’re like “oh, SHIT, my paper is due TODAY (or yesterday, or a week ago),” [read this](#what-if-it's-due-today-(or-yesterday-or-last-week)).